saeedNW/arch-linux-installation/applications/installation_guide.md

     docker.elastic.co/kibana/kibana:8.16.0
 ```

-## installing PostgreSQL and pgAdmin
+## Installing PostgreSQL and pgAdmin

 PostgreSQL and pgAdmin are available in the Arch Repositories (Official/AUR).
 However, I personally prefer using Docker to install and run these packages.